NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 When both the coarse and fine discretizations are large, figures @plt:convergence_coarse[] and @plt:convergence_fine[] show the number of iterations drastically increases.
 This is due to the fact that, when the simulation has nearly converged, the difference between successive iterations is dominated by imprecision error.
-Imprecision error becomes signifcant due to only using 32 bits to represent the float results of the simulation, while also needing their difference to be within $sqrt(epsilon)$, where $epsilon$ is the machine epsilon of the 32-bit float.
+Imprecision error becomes significant due to only using 32 bits to represent the float results of the simulation, while also needing their difference to be within $sqrt(epsilon)$, where $epsilon$ is the machine epsilon of the 32-bit float.

 The RoC of the PA has been well studied @gander2007 @gander2007Superlinear.
 @plt:convergence_coarse shows this implementation converges linearly for small coarse discretizations, and superlinearly for large discretizations matching literature.